wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ### How Do Find Usage Information?

-Your Wavefront instance includes out-of-the-box dashboards and charts that help you determine how close you are to your contracted rate and to explore remediation options.
+Your Wavefront instance includes out-of-the-box dashboards and charts that help you determine how close you are to your contracted rate and allow you to explore remediation options.

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td>If you're a SuperAdmin user and you want to know close you are to exceeding your committed rate and whether you will be billed for overages, you can use the <a href="examine_usage.html">Usage Summary dashboard</a>.
+<td>If you're a SuperAdmin user and you want to know how close you are to exceeding your committed rate and whether you will be billed for overages, you can use the <a href="examine_usage.html">Usage Summary dashboard</a>.
 <ol>
-<li>Click the gear icon and select <strong>Usage Portal</strong></li>
+<li>Click the gear icon in the top right corner and select <strong>Usage Portal</strong></li>
 <li>Examine the charts on the dashboard. </li>
 </ol> </td>
 <td width="50%"><img src="/images/usage_overview.png" alt="screenshot of usage summary dashboard"></td></tr>
 <tr>
-<td>If you want to drill down into usage and pricing information, you can examine dashboards in the <strong>Wavefront Usage</strong> integration.
+<td>If you want to drill down into usage and pricing information, you can examine the dashboards in the <strong>Wavefront Usage</strong> integration.
 Your contract with VMware determines which dashboard has the information you need:
 <ul>
 <li><strong>Billable</strong>: Most users need the information on the <strong>Committed Rate vs Monthly Usage (PPS P95) for Billable</strong> dashboard.</li>
 <li><strong>Burndown</strong>: A few customers have a burndown billing contract.
-For those customers, the <strong>Usage (PPS) vs Remaining Balance (PPS P95) for Burndown</strong> has the information you need.</li>
+For those customers, the <strong>Usage (PPS) vs Remaining Balance (PPS P95) for Burndown</strong> has the information they need.</li>
 </ul></td>
 <td width="50%"><img src="/images/wavefront_usage_all_dashboards.png" alt="screenshot of the 5 Wavefront usage dashboards"></td>
 </tr>